Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 ### Creating an index

-You can use the `SearchServiceClient` to create a search index.
+You can use the `SearchIndexClient` to create a search index.
 Fields can be defined using convenient `SimpleField`, `SearchableField`, or `ComplexField` classes.
 Indexes can also define suggesters, lexical analyzers, and more.